Syafiq1331/Syafiq1331/README.md

-- 👋 Hi, I’m @Syafiq1331
-- 👀 I’m interested in ...
+**abaykan/abaykan** is a ✨ _special_ ✨ repository because of its README.md (this file) appears on your GitHub profile.` Here are some ideas to get you started:
-- 🌱 I’m currently learning ...
+🔭 I’m currently working on my personal projects gabut, 🌱 I’m currently learning javascript so deep
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+😄 I'm natively speak Indonesia dan fluenty speak english 📫 You can reach me at my social media @syafiqrzf
+⚡ Fun fact about me is i'am INTJ XD

 <p>
 <a href="https://github.com/dimasmds">